 Post Office -- The main post office is at 9846 Estate Thomas, Charlotte Amalie (tel 340/774-1950), and is open Monday to Friday 7:30am to 5pm and Saturday 7:30am to noon.

-Safety -- The Virgin Islands are a relatively safe destination.
-The small permanent populations are generally friendly and welcoming.
-That being said, St. Thomas is no longer as safe as it once was.
-Crime, especially muggings, is on the rise in Charlotte Amalie.
-Wandering the town at night, especially on the back streets (particularly on Back St.), is not recommended.
-Avoid frequenting Charlotte Amalie’s bars alone at night.
-Guard your valuables.
-Store them in hotel safes if possible, and make sure you keep your doors and windows shut at night.
+Safety: The Virgin Islands are a relatively safe destination.
+The small permanent population is generally friendly and welcoming.
+As in any locale, be careful when wandering alone at night, especially on back streets.
+Store valuables in hotel safes if possible, and make sure you keep doors and windows shut at night.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.